Krill Oil Dosage

 How Much Krill Oil Should I Take?

-The FDA does, however, recommend keeping your total combined daily intake of EPA and DHA below 3 g day, with no more than 2 g per day of that coming from dietary supplements.10 However, some clinical trials have exceeded those levels.10
+The FDA recommends keeping your total combined daily intake of EPA and DHA below 3 g day, with no more than 2 g per day of that coming from dietary supplements.10 However, some clinical trials have exceeded those levels.10

 How Much Krill Oil Should You Take Per Day?